minio/docs/source/reference/minio-server/settings/storage-class.rst

    This value **must be** less than or equal to :envvar:`MINIO_STORAGE_CLASS_STANDARD`.

-   You cannot set this value for deployments with an erasure set size less than 5.
+   You cannot set this value for deployments with an erasure set size less than 2.
-   Defaults to ``EC:2``.
+   Defaults to ``EC:1`` for deployments with erasure set size greater than 1.
+   Defaults to ``EC:0`` for deployments of erasure set size of 1.

 .. envvar:: MINIO_STORAGE_CLASS_COMMENT